 For families who choose to meet tutors face-to-face–in-office or in-home when allowed to by the county–we’re taking precautions to limit the chance of transmitting any disease:

-- All office visitors are requested to either a) wash their hands or b) use the automated Purell hand sanitizer when entering the office.
+- All office visitors are required to either a) wash their hands or b) use the automated Purell hand sanitizer when entering the office.

 - Tutors are disinfecting hard surfaces before the start of each session with sanitizing wipes, and they are regularly washing their hands and ensuring good hygiene.